 Soil Vapor Extraction System Guidance

 Soil vapor extraction (SVE), a prevalent remediation approach for volatile contaminants in the vadose zone, may exhibit a diminishing rate of contaminant extraction over time due to diminishing contaminant mass and/or slow rates of removal for contamination in low-permeability zones.
 Upon indications of a diminished contaminant removal rate, SVE performance needs to be evaluated to determine whether the system should be optimized, terminated, or transitioned to another technology to replace or augment SVE.
-The guidance presented in the accompanying report specifically addresses the elements of this type of performance assessment.
+The guidance presented in the SVE System Optimization, Transition, and Closure Guidance report (PNNL-21843; available below) specifically addresses the elements of this type of performance assessment.
 A stepwise approach is presented for gathering information and performing evaluations to support SVE remedy decisions.
 Steps include revisiting the conceptual site model, considering relevant information, quantifying the impact of remaining vadose zone contaminant sources on groundwater, and integrating the assessment outcomes into a decision logic approach to address optimization, transition, and closure decisions.
-This material highlights relatively recent advances in use of mass flux/discharge approaches and includes a calculation tool to facilitate the evaluation process.
+This material highlights relatively recent advances in use of mass flux/discharge approaches and includes a calculational tool to facilitate the evaluation process.

 - SVE System Optimization, Transition, and Closure Guidance (PNNL‑21843)